ogarreche/XAI_metrics/README.md

 ![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/1fa73a88-eaec-4c4a-bc08-3a5a38c92e91)

-The local stability evaluation metric of XAI methods.
+TABLE 10: The local stability evaluation metric of XAI methods.
 We measure such stability by calculating the percentage of features that intersect in different runs among the total number of features for single network traffic